rioak/Recipe-Complexity-Trends/README.md

 The p-value for this permutation test ends up being 0.00, which results in rejecting the null hypothesis at a significance of 0.01.

 **Conclusion**

-While the missingness of the rating column does not seem to depend on the minutes column, it does seem to depend on the date column, meaning that the missingness of the rating column to potentially being MAR
+While the missingness of the rating column does not seem to depend on the minutes column, it does seem to depend on the date column.
+This suggests the missingness of the rating column is potentially Missing At Random (MAR).